-Rapidly responsive design.
-A key feature of our rapid deployment strategy is the flexibility of the vaccine platform, allowing very fast and efficient updating of vaccine designs in response to recent research.
-On multiple occasions we have updated vaccine designs with important information published in the biomedical literature only weeks or days earlier.
-One important discovery shows that T-cell responses are found in patients almost two decades after recovery from SARS-CoV-1 (a very closely related coronavirus)10.
+One example is the important discovery showing that T-cell responses are found in patients almost two decades after recovery from SARS-CoV-1 (a very closely related coronavirus)6.
 The portions of the virus responsible for these very long-lived T-cell responses (CD4 and CD8) are in highly conserved parts of the virus.
-They are not present in the Spike protein, which is not highly conserved, and which is the primary target of leading vaccines in the race to commercialization.
-A second publication reveals the identities of 29 experimentally verified, immunodominant CD8 T-cell epitopes of SARS-CoV-211.
-This publication confirms several important findings of a prior preprint12, and some of these epitopes are shared among the small group of long-lived epitopes from SARS-CoV-1, none of which resides in the Spike protein.
+They are not present in the Spike protein, which is not highly conserved, and which is the primary target of leading vaccines in the current race to commercialization.
+A second publication reveals the identities of 29 experimentally verified, immunodominant CD8 T-cell epitopes of SARS-CoV-27.
+This publication confirms several important findings of a prior preprint8, and some of these epitopes are shared among the small group of long-lived epitopes from SARS-CoV-1, none of which resides in the Spike protein.
 Only 3 of 29 epitopes lie within the Spike protein, and only one lies within the RBD region of Spike.
-Another subsequent publication experimentally confirmed and extended these findings, also showing that Spike epitopes are not among the top 10 immunodominant CD8 T-cell epitopes13.
+Another subsequent publication experimentally confirmed and extended these findings, also showing that Spike epitopes are not among the top 10 immunodominant CD8 T-cell epitopes9.
 These findings suggest that the Spike protein might not provide extensive and robust T-cell protection, and that RBD will provide even less protection for many people, especially the large numbers of people with MHC haplotypes not represented by these antigens.

-Consistent with this expectation, early data on leading vaccines in the race to large-scale commercial deployment suggest that they might not confer sterilizing immunity (the immune system is able to stop a pathogen from entering the body, or if it gains entry, from replicating within the body).
-Again, the RaDVaC strategy allows for frequent updating of vaccine designs based on ongoing research throughout the world.
+Consistent with this expectation, data on the leading commercial vaccines suggest that they do not confer sterilizing immunity (the immune system's ability to stop a pathogen from entering the body, or if it gains entry, from replicating within the body).
+Again, the RaDVaC strategy allows for frequent updating of vaccine designs based on ongoing research throughout the world, so that the level of protection keeps pace with new knowledge, and new variants.